 Both Mikhail Gorbachev and Boris Yeltsin came from within Soviet political system.
 The two men became political opponents and left very different legacies in Russia today.

-Gorbachev was the first Russian leader to chose not to use force in the battle for power.
+Gorbachev was the first Russian leader to choose not to use force in the battle for power.
 He resigned his leadership position without attempting to appoint a successor.
 He kept his dignity.

 No reformers in history have been able to destroy an old system and to build a new one as well.
 Reformers’ popularity vanishes as they destroy the familiar ways of life.
 Thus, Gorbachev become a destroyer.